New to the Symphony?

 Plan to come early to get settled and read the program notes to familiarize yourself with what you are about to hear.
 You don’t want to be rushing to your seat at the last minute.
 And there’s another good reason to come early: Concerts generally start on time.
 If you’re late, you will have to wait for the usher to allow you inside during a suitable pause in the program, so your arrival won’t disturb other concertgoers.

-Most concerts are preceded by a thirty minute presentation by Maestro George Stelluto or a guest presenter at 7:00 p.m.
-Concertgoers are invited to an insightful conversation related to the music, composers, and guest artists featured on the evening’s concert.
+Some concerts are preceded by a thirty minute presentation by Maestro George Stelluto or a guest presenter at 6:30 p.m.
+Concertgoers are invited to an insightful conversation related to the music, composers, and guest artists featured in the evening’s concert.
 Watch for signs in the lobby directing you to the lecture location which will be conveniently located near the performance space.
 You will have plenty of time to get to your seat.

 What happens at the concert?

-The audience doesn’t usually applaud again until the end of the piece.
 In most classical concerts the audience does not applaud during the music.
-They wait until the end of each piece, then let applaud.
-But this can be a little tricky, because many pieces seem to end several times — they have several sections, or “movements.”
+They wait until the end of each piece, then applaud.
+But this can be a little tricky, because many pieces seem to end several times—they have several sections, or “movements.”
 You’ll know this by looking at the pieces listed in your program.
 The movements will be listed under the title of the piece.
 Your signal to clap is when the conductor drops his arms to his sides and turns to face the audience.

 Most orchestra concerts are about two hours long, with an intermission at the halfway point.
 Very often there will be several pieces on the program, but sometimes there is one single work played straight through.
 It’s a good idea to take a look at the program before the concert to get an idea of what to expect.

 Most intermissions are 20 minutes long, which gives you time to socialize with your companions, visit the facilities, or simply sit in your seat and read the program notes.
-At the Civic Center you may get a drink in the lobby.
+At the Civic Center you may get a drink in the lobby and bring it back to your seat.
 Do whatever puts you in a good frame of mind to hear the second half of the concert.